helm/helm-www/docs/plugins/overview.md

 What is the advantage of using a plugin to create `helm` CLI subcommands as opposed to using separate scripts, or tools with their own standalone commands?

-The main reason is plugins that add `helm` CLI sub-commands can leverage Helm-specific configuration, context, and functionality that stanedalone scripts and tools would otherwise need to develop themselves.
+The main reason is plugins that add `helm` CLI sub-commands can leverage Helm-specific configuration, context, and functionality that standalone scripts and tools would otherwise need to develop themselves.
 They can allow a more seamless extension of `helm` CLI user workflows.

 ### Getter Plugins